UniLogin/UniLogin/docs/source/sdk.rst

   **Execution** contains:

   - **messageStatus** - current status of sent message (:ref:`learn more<messageStatus>`)
-  - **waitToBeMined** - a function that returns a promise, that resolves to MessageStatus as soon as transaction that contains this message is mined
+  - **waitToBeMined** - a function that returns a promise, that resolves to MessageStatus once transaction enclosed with Message is mined

   Example:
     ::